• Skip to primary navigation

 Lay 3 courses of pilasters

-Lay Blocks Next to Each Pilaster
+Step 3 – Lay Blocks Next to Each Pilaster

-Lay 2 blocks inbetween pilasters
+Lay 2 blocks in between pilasters

 Lay 2 blocks next to pilasters on either side

-Lay up to 2 courses initially
+Lay up to 2 block courses initially

-Lay EML Mesh Every 2 Courses
+Step 5 – Lay EML Mesh Every 2 Courses

 Lay 2 courses then add EML wire mesh